elpaso/qgis-connect-plugin/docs/source/usage.rst

 =====

 When QGIS is started with the |connect_plugin| (it's activated by default in
+|BLQGIS|) it will ask you to enter your master password (if you entered you
-|BLQGIS|) it checks if there are Boundless plugins installed or not.
-Then,
-depending on the result of this check, one of the following scenarios will be
+Boundless credentials to access additional plugins and content).
+After this it checks if there are Boundless plugins installed or not.
+Then, depending on the result of this check, one of the following scenarios will be activated:
-activated:

 * If **all Boundless plugins are found and they are the latest version**, the user will be notified that no additional actions are required.